Skip to content

 Get started

-Khonshu’s Codegen is a plugin for Anvil that helps with generating dependency injection related code and common boilerplate for screens.
+Khonshu’s Codegen is a KSP processor that helps with generating dependency injection related code and common boilerplate for screens.

 Advantages